-Economic-policy approaches and instruments play an important role in the Sustainable Development Goals (SDGs) of the 2030 Agenda.
-They have a significant impact on not only the economic situation of the partner countries of German development cooperation, but also their social and ecological development.
-The basis to pursue the SDGs are stable framework conditions, efficient institutions, functioning markets and effective economic incentives.
+Economic policy approaches and instruments play an important role in the 2030 Agenda for Sustainable Development (Sustainable Development Goals, SDGs).
+They have a decisive influence on the socio-ecological economic transformation of the partner countries of German development cooperation.
+The foundations of sustainable development goals are stable framework conditions, efficient institutions, functioning markets and effective economic policy incentives.

-- Resilient growth: Economic development in partner countries is often subject to considerable fluctuation.
-GIZ helps to improve stability and supports partner countries in reducing their vulnerability to economic crises.
+- Resilience - economic development in partner countries is often subject to great fluctuations.
+GIZ supports partner countries in reducing their vulnerability to crises - pandemic, financial crisis, climate crisis.

 - Good economic governance - GIZ supports partner countries in building strong institutions, transparent decision-making processes and participation, as they are crucial for sound economic policies and the sustainability of economic development.

 GIZ is actively shaping the current debate on sustainable models of prosperity, and its projects promote various economic models that contribute to a socio-ecological economic transformation.
 See also: From Growth to Wellbeing.